RustCrypto/traits/crypto-mac/README.md

 ![Rust Version][rustc-image]
 [![Build Status][build-image]][build-link]

-Traits for Message Authentication Code (MAC) algorithms.
+Traits for [Message Authentication Code] (MAC) algorithms.

+See [RustCrypto/MACs] for implementations which use this trait.

 [Documentation][docs-link]